suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 #  IANA Considerations

-IANA is asked to add the following value to the SUIT Parameters registry established by Section 11.5 of {{I-D.ietf-suit-manifest}}:
+IANA is asked to add the following value to the SUIT Parameters registry established by {{Section 11.5 of I-D.ietf-suit-manifest}}:

 ~~~
 Label      Name                 Reference